masfworld/data-engineering-test/README.md

 ## **Analysis and Assumptions**

-Firs assumption: Exercises are name as tests (Test 1, Test 2,...) in the original `README.md`.
+Firs assumption: Exercises are named as tests (Test 1, Test 2,...) in the original `README.md`.
 I'm going to rename these exercises as `Challenges` to avoid a misunderstanding between exercises and unit tests.

-The main challenge for this input is `orders.csv` file.
+The main challenge is `orders.csv` file.
 This file has a data quality issue for both `company_id` and `company_name` columns.
 My first thought was to identify uniquely a company based on `company_id`.
-Fixing this is quite easy.
-Just materializing all differents `company_name` in just one per `company_id`.
+That was pretty easy, just materializing all differents `company_name` in just one per `company_id`.
 Something like this:

 ```python
 # Materialize unique company names by company_id